VirtoCommerce/vc-platform/docs/BA docs/Catalog.md

 # Catalog

-1Managing catalog data is the scenario that results keeping and appearing the products in different conditions or for different users.
+Managing catalog data is the scenario that results keeping and appearing the products in different conditions or for different users.

 ## Overview